markbuckle/ai-pdf-chatbot/README.md

 number representation of such text.
 The numbers also contain information regarding the meaning of the text.
 So when you search / prompt, the chunks of relevant information are found by matching the vector embeddings.
-The question emveddings uses the same algorithm as the chunk splitter vector embeddings.
+The question embeddings uses the same algorithm as the chunk splitter vector embeddings.
 This allows for accurate matching of questions to answers.
 Once the embeddings are created, they are then stored in a knowledge database such as Faiss, Pinecone, or ChromaDB.
 In our case we will be using Faiss.
 The answer embeddings are